prefab-cloud/prefab-cloud-docs-web/docs/sdks/react.md

 };
 ```

-`contextAttributes` lets you provide [context](./explanations/context) that you can use to [segment] your users.
+## Feature Flags and Dynamic Config

-Now use the `usePrefab` hook to fetch flags and config values
+Now use the `usePrefab` hook to fetch flags

 ```jsx
 const Logo = () => {